micmejia/bible-dump/NKJV/Isaiah/Isa 7.md

 They will come, and all of them will rest In the desolate valleys and in the clefts of the rocks, And on all thorns and in all pastures.

 ###### 20
-In the same day the Lord will shave with a hired razor, With those from beyond [^j]the River, with the king of Assyria, The head and the hair of the legs, And will also remove the beard.
+In the same day the Lord will shave with a hired razor, With those from beyond the River, with the king of Assyria, The head and the hair of the legs, And will also remove the beard.

 ###### 21
 It shall be in that day _That_ a man will keep alive a young cow and two sheep;